Serbia's prime minister resigns; protests likely to continue – DW – 01/28/2025

 According to a survey conducted by the independent, non-partisan Center for Research, Transparency and Accountability, 61% of people in Serbia support the blockades and protests, while only a third believes that they are the work of "enemies" inside and outside the state.

-This is a slap in the face for Vucic's style of rule, which relies on propaganda, the awarding of jobs in the public sector to loyal party members and supporters, and the control of the judiciary and the police.
+This is a slap in the face for Vucic, whose style of rule relies on propaganda, the awarding of jobs in the public sector to loyal party members and supporters, and the control of the judiciary and the police.

 What happens next?